Automated Theorem Proving (ATP)

 In this course, we will review some of the main approaches to automated theorem proving.
 The course focuses on the theory of theorem proving.
 Stylistically, the course has a mathematical flavor (with definitions, lemmas, proofs, etc.).

-The course is based on the materials from Uwe Waldmann’s courses Automated Reasoning I and Automated Reasoning II at Saarland University.
+The course is based on the materials from Dr. Uwe Waldmann’s courses Automated Reasoning I and Automated Reasoning II at Saarland University.
 We are grateful to him for letting us use his materials.

 Organization